-- Autocompletion functionality makes filling in geoprocessing tool parameters faster and easier than using tool dialog boxes.
+- Autocomplete functionality makes filling in geoprocessing tool parameters faster than using tool dialog boxes.

 When initially opened, the Python window includes Python prompt and transcript sections.
-The prompt is where code is written and entered and is initially reduced to its smallest size.
-The transcript provides a record of previously entered Python code and is initially blank.
+The prompt is at the bottom of the window, where code is written and entered.
+The transcript is above the prompt and provides a record of previously entered Python code.
+It is initially blank.

-Python code is entered at the Python prompt.
-After pressing Enter following the code, the code is executed and moved to the transcript section.
-Any printed messages or errors will also show in the transcript section.
-The Python prompt enlarges to fit code entered and resizes to its default sizing after code is executed.
+When you press Enter after entering Python code at the Python prompt, the code is executed and moved to the transcript section.
+Any printed messages or errors will also appear in the transcript section.
+The Python prompt enlarges to fit the code entered and resizes to its default size after code is executed.

-When working with multiple lines of code, use Ctrl+Up arrow and Ctrl+Down arrow to recall previously executed Python code.
-Otherwise use Up arrow or Down arrow to move from line to line.
+When working with multiple lines of code, press Ctrl+Up arrow and Ctrl+Down arrow to recall previously executed Python code.
+Otherwise, press the Up arrow or Down arrow to move from line to line.

-The Python window provides a useful environment to learn about and experiment with Python in ArcGIS Pro.
-In many cases, it may be useful to save work completed in the Python window to a file that can be used in later sessions or further refined in a Python integrated development environment (IDE).
-To save code from the Python window, click in the transcript section and click Save Transcript.
-In the Save As dialog box, provide a path and file name.
-This will save the current contents of the transcript, including the Python code, while messages and returned values will be retained as code comments.
+You can save work completed in the Python window to a file that can be used in later sessions or further refined in a Python integrated development environment (IDE).
+To save code from the Python window, click in the transcript section, and click Save Transcript.
+On the Save As dialog box, provide a path and file name.
+This saves the current contents of the transcript, including the Python code, and messages and returned values are retained as code comments.